Ahab (band)

-Ahab released their most recent album, The Coral Tombs, on Friday January the 13th 2023 and made the charts in the US.
-This time taking their fans on a musical journey with Captain Nemo and Professor Aronnax through the depths of the sea and the abysmal nature of mankind.
+Ahab released their most recent album, The Coral Tombs, on Friday January the 13th 2023 and made the charts in the US, this time taking their fans on a musical journey with Captain Nemo and Professor Aronnax through the depths of the sea and the abysmal nature of mankind.

-To date, Ahab has released five studio albums plus one live album and has performed across Europe.
+To date, Ahab has released five studio albums and one live album and has performed across Europe.
 The band is currently endorsed by several music gear manufactures including Neunaber Audio, LICHTLÆRM Audio and ICE Stix.